-- 1. The Board shall have eight (8) directors who will be elected by the Voting Stockholders as outlined in the Association Bylaws.
+1. The Board shall have eight (8) directors who will be elected by the Voting Stockholders as outlined in the Association Bylaws.
 Additionally, the Board may appoint Outside Directors to fulfill FCA requirements and meet the needs of the Board.
-The stockholder elected directors must always constitute more than 60% of the total Board composition as required by FCA regulations. - a) Association Bylaws state that the Board is responsible for appointment or dismissal of the appointed directors.
-Further details are covered in the Bylaws and the Association's Policy on Selection of Appointed Director. - b) Additionally, the Bylaws cover conditions whereby stockholder elected directors may be removed or dismissed and the Board is responsible for addressing midterm vacancies as provided for within the Association Bylaws.
+The Stockholder-Elected Directors must always constitute more than 60% of the total Board composition as required by FCA regulations.

+- a) Association Bylaws state that the Board is responsible for appointment or dismissal of the Outside Directors.
+Further details are covered in the Bylaws and the Association's Policy on Selection of Appointed Director. - b) Additionally, the Bylaws cover conditions whereby Stockholder- Elected Directors may be removed or dismissed and the Board is responsible for addressing midterm vacancies as provided for within the Association Bylaws.